 A: We seldom adjust our hourly labor rate and when we do we hopefully can utilize that same labor rate for two to four years.
 This at time becomes very difficult with changes in liability insurance premiums from year to year, workers compensation premiums from year to year and other overhead expenses.
 One of the items that has really gotten out of line in the last couple of years is fuel.
 When we take into effect our labor rate and service call charges fuel is a major consideration.
 We allow a buffer in our calculations but when fuel prices get as high as they are now it is necessary to add a slight fuel surcharge to some invoices.
 This amount is under $4.00 and is not applied to every invoice; it depends on the location of the call.
 Rather then break this item out separately on our invoices it is added in with the materials as a one time fuel surcharge.

 Material deliver fee.
 At times an electrician may be on a job site and need a particular item that is not a normal stock item on his service van.
 We have a Warehouse Manager who supplies field support to our service electricians.
 If the Warehouse Manager has to make a trip to a supply house located in another city in order to get a specific material for the service electrician in order to complete the job on the same day thereby eliminating a return trip we will at times add a delivery fee to the invoice.
 This delivery fee is added in with the materials charges on the invoice.
 Other than these two items there are never any hidden fees on our invoices.
-Our invoices are very transparent and reflect materials, labor, Service Call fee, these charges are all broken out in individual line items.
+Our invoices are very transparent and reflect materials, labor, Service Call fee, these charges are all broken out into individual line items.
 Our invoices also show the electricians time on the job so the customer knows exactly what times they are being charged for.

 A: The answer is normally no. We have been in business over three decades so we know how to properly price jobs and we know what the electrical work should cost in order to make a fair profit.
 We are a legitimate company that supports our community.
 We have extremely well qualified personnel, provide them with an excellent benefit package, operate out of a 3,000 square foot office building we are licensed insured and bonded and have substantial overhead costs that it takes to run a profitable business.
 We are not a one man operation.
 Our quotes are normally very competitive with like contractors.
 We therefore are not interested in matching price or being the low contractor on an electrical project where three or four electrical contractors have bid.
 Low ball contractors do not stay in business long, normally do not do quality work and it is not our desire to match their price.
 The customer should take note to the old saying “you get what you pay for”, it is critical in electrical work.
 We will however be more than happy to negotiate almost any type of electrical work on a time and materials basis with a not to exceed price.
 This is a very appealing way for the homeowner to contract work.
 This works out well in many instances where labor man hours can be questionable.
 Obviously in a bid situation where the labor is questionable we must protect ourselves.
 Therefore in many instances it is in the homeowner’s best interest to negotiate with us and we will provide a ceiling price and agree to do the job on a time and material basis not to exceed that ceiling.
 We invoice this job for exactly what the material and labor costs are and many times it can be considerably less then the not to exceed price.
 In the event you received a quotation from our firm and it is higher then you expected or higher than another contractor’s price ask about negotiating the job on a time and material basis utilizing the quoted price as a not to exceed.